 In 2021, we are honored to have Diné poet Sherwin Bitsui judging the inaugural contest.

 Sherwin Bitsui is the author of three collections of poetry, Dissolve, Flood Song, and Shapeshift.
 He is the recipient of a Whiting Award, an American Book Award, and the PEN Book Award.
 His poems have appeared in Narrative, Black Renaissance Noir, American Poet, The Iowa Review, LIT, and elsewhere.
 He is Diné of the Todích’ii’nii (Bitter Water Clan), born for the Tlizílaaní (Many Goats Clan), and has received fellowships from the Lannan Foundation and the Native Arts & Culture Foundation.

 The prize is open to new, emerging, and established poets who are members of tribal nations within the United States and its trust territories (including American Indians, Alaska Natives, Native Hawaiians, Chamorros, and American Samoans).
+Only poets who have not published more than one book-length collection are eligible.
 Eligible contestants need not be previously published, but must be demonstrated (enrolled or community-recognized) members of their tribal nation.
 Previous first place winners of this prize are not eligible, but previous finalists are welcome to submit work.

 About the Winners

 The final judge selects two first-place winners.
 A small group of finalists is selected for print and/or online publication alongside the winner by writers and editors from our partner organizations and the editors of Poetry Northwest.
 Results are announced in May.